rcandell/tesim/README.md

 * testsignals2plc:  Executable to inject ramp and pulse train test signals with ADS Comms (Beckhoff) integration

 ## Analysis Code
 No contributions as of yet.
-We are considering MATLAB, Python, and Origin

 ## HIL Integration
 The TESIM simulator integrates with analog sensors using the Beckhoff ADS Protocol.
 By integrating with